carsonjones/nova/README.md

-# echo
+# Nova

-_A color palette for programming_
+_A programming color scheme_

-See [trevordmiller.github.io/echo](https://trevordmiller.github.io/echo) for more info
+See [trevordmiller.github.io/nova](https://trevordmiller.github.io/nova) for more info

 ---